 Our wedding arbor was simple but one of the most special items at the ceremony because Ross built it.
 We wanted something to frame the macrame piece that we bought in Canada, not too far from where we got engaged.

 I had been in love with my gown designer, Grace Loves Lace, for a very long time ever since a friend introduced it to me years before I was even engaged.
-The gown has two layers of stretch lace and scalloped edge trim.
+The gown has two layers of stretch lace and a scalloped edge trim.
 The best part is that it was SO comfortable to wear all day and night.

 My family loves to eat, so we wanted to do something fun with our favors.
 Since we weren’t hosting a morning-after brunch, we decided to package donuts in favor bags and hand them out for guests to take at the end of the night.
 My dad and brothers ultimately rallied for that project.
 They picked up the donuts the morning of the wedding and bagged them in the midst of all the getting-ready chaos.
 Such troopers.